-- C. Vehicle ramp - 1.
-If a ramp is used, it shall be of sufficient strength and rigidity to support the special device, occupant and attendant(s).
-It shall be equipped with a protective flange on each longitudinal side to keep the special device on the ramp.

-- 2. The surface of the ramp shall be constructed of non-skid material. - 3.
-The ramp shall be equipped with handles and shall be of weight and design to permit one person to put the ramp in place and return it to its storage place. - 4.
-Ramps used for emergency evacuation purposes may be installed in raised floor buses by manufacturers.
-They shall not be installed as a substitute for a lift when a lift is capable of serving the need.
+- A. If a ramp is used, it shall be of sufficient strength and rigidity to support at least 800 pounds over an area of 26 x 26 inches.
+It shall be equipped with a protective flange on each longitudinal side to keep the special device on the ramp. - B. The surface of the ramp shall be constructed of non-skid material. - C. The ramp shall be equipped with handles and shall be of weight and design to permit one person to put the ramp in place and return it to its storage place.
+It shall be stored outside the passenger compartment.